Legal.us LLC

 Step 8 – Note Late Fees

-Enter any late fees that the landlord charges if the tenant does not pay the rent on time.
+Enter any late fees the landlord charges if the tenant does not pay the rent on time.

 Step 9 – Explain Utilities